usmanramzan/grafana-aws-iot/README.md

 # grafana-aws-iot
+### Instructions

+- Use the following https://devconnected.com/how-to-install-grafana-on-ubuntu-18-04/ to install Grafana on Ubuntu.
+- Use the *IoT_Pub.py* file for publishing data to AWS IoT Core
-This Repository contains all the necessary details and resources required for setting up Grafana Dashboard for monitoring data from AWS IoT Core
+- Use the *grafana-sub.py* for subscribing the data from AWS IoT Core.